 In normal circumstances, it’s difficult to negotiate car insurance with your provider.
 That’s because car insurance companies have created complex systems to determine monthly cost, factoring in a driver's history, their credit score, age, gender, geographic location, and the type of vehicle insured.
-But during unprecedented times – like if you’re not driving because of a stay-at-home order – you may be able to make a case for a lower rate.
+But during unprecedented times – like if you’re not driving because you're working from home – you may be able to make a case for a lower rate.

 Additionally, there are several tried and true ways to save by finding discounts with your current provider, or by switching to a new provider – and we’ve covered those here too.